 Farmers in Andhra Pradesh were asked to list the reasons behind their cultivation of chillies.
 The solution was evaluated using Garrett's ranking technique, and the results are shown in Table 1.
 Three groups of farmers grew chilli mostly because of the climate and soil suitability.
 The outcomes agree with the research done by Hussain et al (2021).
 The higher pungency, better pricing for the produce, and suitability for marketing were the three top reasons given by the contract farmers.
-Better produce prices, thicker red skin on crushed chillies, and increased pungency as determined by the Spice Board of India were the main factors driving FPO producers.
+Better produce prices, thicker red skin on crushed chillies, and increased pungency, as determined by the Spice Board of India, were the main factors driving FPO producers.

 Table 2.
 The adoption level of GAP technologies among FPO farmers, as well as contract and non-contract farmers